vikramvmahale/task-center-qa/docs/using-template-branch.md

    - Adjust `utils/config/environment-config.ts` if you add new environments.

 3. **Rename or replace app-specific code**
-   - Update page objects (`ChatPagePO`, `AuthPagePO`, etc.) to match the new application’s DOM.
+   - Update page objects (`ChatPagePO`, `AuthPagePO`, etc.) to match the new application's DOM.
-   - Update API endpoints (`ChatStreamApi`, `ApiManager`) to point at the new service and implement new endpoints.
+   - Update API endpoints (`CheckFileApi`, `ApiManager`) to point at the new service and implement new endpoints.
    - Adjust tests under `tests/api` and `tests/ui` to target the new application behavior.

 4. **Review CI/CD and Docker**